-This ONLINE SERIES is designed for Professionals who need to support children and adolescents who have experienced early developmental trauma.
-Running over 3 weeks, these two-hour webinars will explore trauma and brain development, practical strategies for complex behaviours, and relationship-based strategies for improving connections with children, including:
+This SERIES is designed for Professionals who need to support children and adolescents who have experienced early developmental trauma.
+Typically running over 3 weeks, these two-hour sessions will explore trauma and brain development, practical strategies for complex behaviours, and relationship-based strategies for improving connections with children, including:

 - Understanding the impact of trauma on brain development and “Building New Pathways” – nervous system repair strategies based on the Neurosequential Model of Therapeutics (NMT – Bruce Perry);

 - Explore the common behaviours that we might see as a result of compromised brain development;

 - Develop a new understanding of a child’s behaviour through The Window of Tolerance and the trauma lens for trauma-based symptoms and explore practical strategies to be used to prevent challenging behaviour;

 - Trauma-informed response strategies for common difficulties and behaviours such as anxiety, defiance, emotional outbursts, hyperactivity, sleep problems and aggressive behaviour.